 Downing FOUR VCT – Generalist

-This share class – Downing FOUR VCT Generalist – will focus on a combination of earlier stage revenue generating businesses, later stage profitable firms and asset-backed businesses.
+There are two current share classes being offered for this VCT – Generalist and Healthcare (see separate review).
+The Downing FOUR VCT Generalist shares will invest in a combination of earlier-stage revenue generating businesses, later-stage profitable firms and asset-backed businesses.

 - Monthly investment option